Parallel and Perpendicular Lines

 Vertical Lines

-The previous methods work nicely except for one particular case: a vertical line:
+The previous methods work nicely except for a vertical line:

 So just rely on the fact that: